Applications are currently open for the 2020 Bursary.

-Sport – Gaelic Games, Soccer, Futsal, Athletics, Sports for the disabled, Basketball, Tennis, Table Tennis, Badminton, Canoeing, Hockey, Kick Boxing, Cycling, Karate and Judo.
+Sport – All sports considered, including: Gaelic Games, Soccer, Athletics, Basketball, Tennis, Table Tennis, Badminton, Canoeing, Hockey, Kick Boxing, Cycling, Karate and Judo.

-Cultural – Public Speaking, Creative Writing, Music, Drama, Dance, Art and Photography.
+Cultural – All cultural activities including: Creative Writing, Music, Drama, Dance, Art and Photography.

 We are hoping that all CDETB Colleges will nominate at least one student for the award.